-1. A professional headshot.
-A recent study revealed that your profile is seven times more likely to be viewed by potential recruiters than a profile without.
+A recent study revealed that your profile is 14 times more likely to be viewed by potential recruiters than a profile without.
 If you’re a Mike Smith or Jane Anderson, it’s doubly important – your photo helps your contacts identify you among your many same-named counterparts.
-And if social media is designed to allow self-expression for the individual, what does it better than a photo?
+And if social media is designed to optimize self-expression, what does it better than a photo?
 (Just remember your goal and keep it professional.)

-3. A brief summary.
 According to LinkedIn’s training tutorials, this should address three items: Your background, your passion, and information about the place you work.
-It’s best in the first person, since it’s like a conversation between you and your readers.
+It’s best in the first person since it’s like a conversation between you and your readers.

-In future blog posts, we’ll talk about why LinkedIn is important to every professional.
-If you have a strong feeling about this, one way or the other, please share it in the comments!
+In future blog posts, we’ll talk about why LinkedIn is important for every professional.